Every year there are issues and events both within the company and in the world at large that engage us and shape our work.

 The challenge is that the ERP systems available on the market do not meet our requirements.
 The integration of sustainability management into such a system is therefore associated with large amounts of time and financial resources.
 We have developed a design for this integration, and implementation is planned to take place by 2022.

-More at "Our commitment in initiatives"
+More at "Engagement in initiatives"